17 Things to Know Before Renting a Car in Milan Italy

 That way, you’ll often score much better deals compared to getting a rental in person when you’re in the city.

-The cost of renting a car in Italy can vary greatly depending on the type of car you rent, the agency you rent from, the time of the year, and other factors.
+The cost of renting a car in Italy can vary significantly depending on the type of car you rent, the rental agency, the time of year, and other factors.

 Typically, a small car will cost you about €30-€60 per day.
 Keep in mind that this figure doesn’t include fuel, insurance, tolls, and other expenses.